19hours/sg-statutes/Acts/Customs Act.md

 (a) in the case of goods lawfully imported or manufactured in Singapore —

-(i) if the goods are in a Government warehouse, licensed factory warehouse or licensed warehouse, the rate and valuation in force at the time when those goods are removed from the Government warehouse, licensed factory warehouse or licensed warehouse, as the case may be;
+(i) if the goods are in a Government warehouse or licensed warehouse, the rate and valuation in force at the time when those goods are removed from the Government warehouse or licensed warehouse, as the case may be;

 (ii) if the goods are imported by post, the rate and valuation in force at the time when customs duty or excise duty is assessed by the proper officer of customs; and